Kingproone/svg-cursors/README.md

 # svg cursors on linux

-Currently there are 2 different implementations of svg based cursors on linux, AFAIK they are not interoperable.
+Currently there are 2 different implementations of svg based cursors on linux, AFAIK they are not interoperable. <br />
+If you know of any more themes for either implementation please open a pr/issue!

 | name/original | [hypr](https://wiki.hyprland.org/Hypr-Ecosystem/hyprcursor/) | [plasma](https://planet.kde.org/vlad-zahorodnii-2024-10-06-svg-cursors-everything-that-you-need-to-know-about-them/) |
 | --- | --- | --- |